MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 These parameters are common across all the web service methods:

 - **format=CSV | JSON** - Query string parameter.
 By default, the returned data format is JSON.
 Include this optional parameter to return the data in comma-separated values (CSV) format.
 - **ClientRequestId** - Query string parameter.
-A required GUID that you generate for client session You should generate a GUID for each client machine that calls the web service.
+A required GUID that you generate for client association.
+You should generate a GUID for each machine that calls the web service.
 Do not use the GUIDs shown in the following examples because they may be blocked by the web service in the future.
 GUID format is _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_, where x represents a hexadecimal number.
-To generate a GUID, you can use the [New-Guid](https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/new-guid?view=powershell-6) PowerShell command.
+To generate a GUID, use the [New-Guid](https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/new-guid?view=powershell-6) PowerShell command.

 ## **Version web method**